Members Area

 Contact Us

-NHSTA Logo
+The NHSTA - Logo

-Membership of the NHSTA is free of charge to PCTs and includes a broad range of free services, including recruitment facilities, free legal advice and a range of free publications, including our official annual members' publication "Healthcare - The Way Forward ", "NHS Guide to Healthy Living" (in support of the National Service Frameworks for coronary heart disease, diabetes etc.), and "The NHS Directory of Complementary and Alternative Practitioners".
+Membership of the NHSTA is free of charge to PCTs and includes a broad range of free services, including recruitment facilities, free legal advice and a range of free publications, including our official annual members' publication "Healthcare in the NHS - The Way Forward ", and "The NHSTA Directory of Complementary and Alternative Practitioners".
 Many other publications and initiatives are planned for the future.

 View the consitution of the NHSTA (APCGT) here... >

-NEW - NHSTA Complementary Practitioner Logo Following complaints relating to the unauthorised use of the NHS, NHSTA and NHS Directory logos on publicity material and websites produced by member and non member practitioners the NHSTA has decided to make available a complementary practitioner membership logo available for use by members on all such material.
+NEW - NHSTA Complementary Practitioner Logo Following complaints relating to the unauthorised use of the NHS, NHSTA and NHSTA Directory logos on publicity material and websites produced by member and non member practitioners the NHSTA has decided to make available a complementary practitioner membership logo available for use by members on all such material.

 The logo is subject to a strict usage policy which should be carefuly read before using the logo and adhered to at all times.